DorotaStaszczuk/SilverFox/README.md

 # SilverFox

 ## General info
-My final project for Python course in Coders Lab.
-Traditional Photography Website.

-Work in progress
+Traditional photography sharing website.

 ## Functionality

-User may create a new account on the website and update the account by adding a profile picture and description.
-He may add photos to his gallery.
-Photos of all users are displayed on the main site (sorted by the time and date added - newest first).
-He may login and logout whenever he wants to.
-If he is logged out he will not have full access to the content on the site.
-The user may delete his photo and delete his account if he wants to.
+Multi-page application.
+Functionalities: creating new account, logging in and out, adding photos, editing profile, removing photos, removing account.
+Main site with photo gallery of all registered users (sorted by the time and date added - newest first).
+Logged out user doesn’t have full access to the site.

 ## Technologies

 Project is created with:

-* Python
+- Python
-* Django
+- Django
-* HTML
+- HTML
+- CSS
-* CSS
+- CSS Grid